tsgates/arch-wiki-markdown/wiki/Working_with_the_serial_console.md

     screen /dev/ttyS0

+A different baud rate (e.g. 115200) may be specified on the commmand line.

+    screen /dev/ttyS0 115200

-If needed, see the section "WINDOW TYPES" in the screen man page for details on setting the baud rate.
+If needed, see the section "WINDOW TYPES" in the screen man page for details on setting other connection parameters.

 Serialclient